 Students will write a persuasive essay and an argumentative essay of 350-500 words each.
-These essays will be on discipline-specific topics, each submitted as first and
+These essays will be on discipline-specific topics, each submitted as first and final drafts.
+The two first drafts will be assessed out of 3% each and the final submission will be out of 7% each.

-The first draft of the persuasive essay will be assessed on the following rubric: Quality of persuasion: 60 marks Organisation and Structure: 20 marks Language and Grammar: 20 marks
+The first draft of the persuasive essay will be assessed on the following rubric:

+Quality of persuasion: 60 marks Organisation and Structure: 20 marks Language and Grammar: 20 marks

-The first draft of the argumentative essay will be assessed on the following rubric: Quality of arguments: 60 marks Organisation and Structure: 20 marks Language and Grammar: 20 marks
+The first draft of the argumentative essay will be assessed on the following rubric:

+Quality of arguments: 60 marks Organisation and Structure: 20 marks Language and Grammar: 20 marks the following rubric:

-The final drafts for both the (persuasive & argumentative) essays will be assessed on the following rubric: Quality of persuasion/ arguments: 50 marks Organisation and Structure: 15 marks Language and Grammar: 20 marks Improvement made on the first draft: 15 marks
+The final drafts for both the (persuasive & argumentative) essays will be assessed on

+Quality of persuasion/ arguments: 50 marks Organisation and Structure: 15 marks Language and Grammar: 20 marks

+Improvement made on the first draft: 15 marks